isomerpages/imda-sgdigitaloffice/_programmes/1a-scanpaywin.md

 ### Let's go digital today!

-Paying for meals at hawker centres and coffee shops is not just easier now, but also more rewarding!
+Paying for hawker food or market buys is not only easier now, but also more rewarding!
 Scan the SGQR code with any one of the participating e-payment apps to pay at participating stalls*.
 You could win up to $4,888 and more every month!
 Stallholders of winning transactions will also win $500.
 There’s no better time to go digital!

 <sup>*Participating stalls at NEA hawker centres, HDB coffee shops and JTC industrial canteens.</sup>